Elevate Dispatch

 -

-Yes, we support hybrid systems where destination input kiosks are installed on main or busy floors, while conventional up/down buttons are retained on upper or less busy floors.
-This can be an attractive option in retrofit projects, as it reduces the number of touchscreen kiosks needed and allows for reuse of existing infrastructure.
+Yes, we support hybrid systems where destination input kiosks are installed on main or busy floors, while conventional up and down buttons are retained on upper or less busy floors.
+This can be an attractive option in retrofit projects, as it reduces the number of touchscreen kiosks required and allows reuse of existing infrastructure.

 Our dispatcher is designed to support this functionality, but further development work is required before it will be available.
-Please contact us to discuss lead times, as they will depend on project requirements and our current workload.
+Please contact us to discuss lead times, as these will depend on your project requirements and our current workload.

 -